- Parents Home

 What Are the Signs & Symptoms of the Flu?

-When people have the flu, they usually feel worse than they do when they have a cold.
-Kids who get sick with the flu usually get symptoms about 2 days after they were in contact with the flu virus.
+When people have the flu, they usually feel worse than they do with a cold.
+Most people start to feel sick about 2 days after they come in contact with the flu virus.
 They might have: